tarek102/capstone-project-Jamming-page/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This template was designed by Cindy Shin

 ## 📝 License